BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Activities Tips, Surveys, and Cognitive Tests/Creating and Customizing Tips.md

+---
-# Creating and Customizing Tips
+title: Creating and Customizing Tips
+slug: create_tips
+---
 # Creating and Customizing a Tip for Learn

 Navigate to the activities page click the “+ Add” button, and then scroll to the bottom and click “tips”.